rizvee/rizvee/README.md

-# Hi there, I'm Hasan Rizvee! 👋
+# Greetings!

-I'm a results-driven WordPress & SEO expert, entrepreneur, and textile engineer based in Dhaka, Bangladesh.
-Welcome to my GitHub profile!
+I'm **Hasan Rizvee**, a Full-Stack Web Developer, SEO Specialist, Entrepreneur, and Textile Engineer from Dhaka, Bangladesh. 🚀

+I love building things on the web — from dynamic websites to optimizing content for search engines.
+Let's connect code and creativity!

 ## 🚀 Featured Projects